 Listed below are the responsibilities of college work-study students.
 For indepth information and resources for work-study information, please view the entire Financial Aid Handbook.

-- Workers are expected to give the supervisor a written copy of the hours to be worked.
+Workers are expected to get approval from the supervisor of the hours to be worked.
 These work times should be determined by the supervisor and the student.

-- Time sheets must be signed by you and your supervisor and turned in to the Financial Aid Office every other Thursday.
+Time sheets must be entered by you, approved by your supervisor and submitted to the Human Resource Office every other Thursday.
 An accurate record of hours must be kept as time sheets are audited by the State and Federal governments.
-Time sheets are available in the Financial Aid Office and our web site.

-- You, as a FWS student, are responsible for knowing the number of hours for which you are eligible to work.
-Any student working over his allotted hours, without the knowledge and permission of the Coordinator of Financial Aid/Veterans, will not be reimbursed for overworked hours.
+You, as a FWS student, are responsible for knowing the number of hours for which you are eligible to work.
+Any student working over his allotted hours, without the knowledge and permission of the Director of Financial Aid, will not be reimbursed for overworked hours.

-- You are expected to maintain satisfactory academic standing while enrolled in classes.
+You are expected to maintain Satisfactory Academic Progress while enrolled in classes.

 In an effort to evaluate your work performance as a Federal College Work-Study employee, your supervisor is requested to complete an evaluation of your work annually, this evaluation is maintained in your financial aid file.